Penobscot River- Katahdin Area: Abol Bridge Campground & Rip Dam Cabins

 Rip Dam Cabins - Just Up River from Abol BridgeJust a few minutes up the road from Abol Bridge Campground is Rip Dam Sporting Camps, offering cabin accommodations.
 Located at Ripogenous Dam, on the Penobscot just upstream from Abol Bridge.

-Book Penobscot Rafting and Lodging Online
+Book Penobscot Rafting Online

 Tent Sites at Abol Bridge CampgroundYou can't get a better campsite in Thoreau's beloved Maine Woods.
 Just look at this location!